-Brexit: What is Article 50?
-A guide to what happens now - BBC News
+Brexit triggered: What happens now?

-Britain is officially on its way out of the European Union after 44 years as a member.
-Here is a guide to how that will happen.
+Britain is officially on its way out of the European Union after 44 years as a member after invoking a part of European law known as Article 50 on Wednesday.

-Nine months after the UK voted to get out of the European Union in a referendum Prime Minister Theresa May is activating the official mechanism that will make that a reality - Article 50 of the Lisbon Treaty.
+Nine months after the UK voted to get out of the European Union in a referendum, Prime Minister Theresa May activated the official mechanism that will make it a reality - Article 50 of the Lisbon Treaty.

+On Tuesday night, she signed a letter triggering the process, which was handed over to the European Council's president Donald Tusk at around 12:20 BST.

+This was followed by a statement from Mrs May to the House of Commons, where she said now was "the moment for the country to come together".

 Talks will get under way with EU officials.
 But the real hard work will not start until May or June when negotiations with other EU countries are expected to start.
-These talks are expected to end in Autumn next year - and then MPs at Westminster, the European Council in Brussels, and the European Parliament will each get a vote on any deal that has been agreed.
+These talks are expected to end in autumn next year - and then MPs at Westminster, the European Council in Brussels, and the European Parliament will each get a vote on any deal that has been agreed.

 So when does the UK actually leave?